Clair Obscur: Expedition 33: Gameplay

 While the game is set in linear levels, players can explore off the beaten path where they will find hidden resources, side quests, collectibles, character outfits, Gestral merchants, and optional bosses.
-Each level also has several Expedition Flags, where players heal their party, fast travel, restock items, and allocate attribute and skill points.
+Each level also has several Expedition Flags, where players can heal their party, fast travel, restock items, and allocate attribute and skill points.
 Resting at an Expedition Flag respawns most enemies.
 Levels in the game are connected by an overworld map known as "The Continent".
-Eventually, the Expeditioners will meet Esquie, a mythical creature who helps the party to travel across the Continent.
-Esquie will acquire new transversal abilities as players progress, allowing it to swim, fly, and dive underwater.
+Eventually, the Expeditioners meet Esquie, a mythical creature who helps the party to travel across The Continent.
+Esquie acquires new traversal abilities as players progress, granting the ability to swim, fly, and dive underwater.
 These new traversal abilities are essential for players to advance the story and access optional zones.
-The game has multiple difficulty options and a New Game Plus mode, allowing the player to replay the game with more difficult battles while retaining all character progression from their first playthrough.
+The game has multiple difficulty options and a New Game Plus mode, allowing the player to replay the game with increased difficulty while retaining all character progression from their first playthrough.

 Synopsis

-Premise
+Setting

 Clair Obscur: Expedition 33 takes place in a dark fantasy Belle Époque setting.
-Every year for the past 67 years, the people of the isolated island of Lumière have suffered an event called the "Gommage" (Note: "Gommage" is French for erasing.), where an entity, known as "the Paintress" (voiced in English by Tracy Wiles), paints an ever-decreasing number on a rock formation known as the Monolith, and all humans with an age equal to or above that number disappear.
-Every year after the Gommage, Lumière sends an Expedition of volunteers to head to the mainland in an effort to slay the Paintress before she can paint a new number.
+67 years prior to the events of the game, a disaster known as the "Fracture" occurred, isolating the city of Lumière from the rest of the continent.
+The people of Lumière have since suffered from an annual event called the "Gommage", (Note: "Gommage" is French for erasing.) where an entity known as "the Paintress" (Tracy Wiles), paints an ever-decreasing number on an enormous rock formation across the continent known as the Monolith, and all humans with an age equal to or above that number disappear.
+After the yearly Gommage, Lumière sends an expedition of volunteers to head to the mainland in an effort to slay the Paintress before she can paint a new number.
 Expedition 33 is the latest to set out.
+The fractured continent is populated by hostile monsters called "Nevrons", who are the primary cause of failed past expeditions, as well as the "Gestrals" and "Grandis", mostly friendly creatures who have settled across the mainland.

-Members of Expedition 33 include: Gustave (voiced in English by Charlie Cox), a resourceful engineer with a mechanical arm; Maelle (by Jennifer English), the youngest member of the Expedition and Gustave's foster sister; Lune (by Kirsty Rider), a brilliant scholar and mage; and Sciel (by Shala Nyx), a calm and cheerful warrior.
-As the Expedition traverses the mainland, they encounter various individuals, including: Renoir (voiced in English by Andy Serkis), an old man driven by a ruthless determination; Verso (by Ben Starr), a mysterious stranger who keeps watch of the Expedition; Monoco (by Rich Keeble), one of the construct-like Gestrals who lives in the mainland and is associated with Verso; and Esquie (by Maxence Cazorla), a local mythical creature also living in the mainland.
+Members of Expedition 33 include: Gustave (Charlie Cox), a resourceful engineer with a mechanical arm; Maelle (Jennifer English), the youngest member of the Expedition and Gustave's foster sister; Lune (Kirsty Rider), a brilliant scholar and mage; and Sciel (Shala Nyx), a calm and cheerful farmer turned teacher.
+As the expedition traverses the mainland, they encounter various individuals, including: Renoir (Andy Serkis), a mysterious elderly man who ruthlessly hunts them upon making landfall; Verso (Ben Starr), a stranger who keeps watch over them from afar; Monoco (Rich Keeble), a Gestral associated with Verso; and Esquie (Maxence Cazorla), a mythical creature who serves as their transportation across the mainland.